scripting/opmlToWordpress/README.md

 * A ping returns information about what it did, which new posts were created and which posts were updated.
 If nothing changed, it reports that too.

 * I'm running an instance of this app at optowp.scripting.com.
 If we're working together on something I'd be happy to set it up so you can ping it.

+* You can add as many users as you like to config.json.
+The <i>users</i> object is an array.

 * Thanks to <a href="https://www.manton.org/">Manton Reece</a>.
 I just copied the way he did the interface between Drummer and micro.blog.
 A nice design.
 One of my mottos: Only steal from the best. :smile: